pkulchenko/ZeroBraneStudio/vera-buy.md

 ## What if I need to change my Vera device?
 Will the product key still work?

-Yes, you can change your Vera device two times (from a device A to device B and then to device C).
+Yes, you can change your Vera device two times (from a device A to device B and then to device C or back to device A).
-To continue using the product, you will need to request an extension or a new key by sending an email to [support@zerobrane.com](mailto:support@zerobrane.com).
+In a rare case when this is not enough, to continue using the product you may request an extension or a new key by sending an email to [support@zerobrane.com](mailto:support@zerobrane.com).

 ## I have several Vera devices; how will this work in my case?

-When you start a debugging session and the IDE detects you have multiple devices, you will get a prompt to **select a particular device** you want to work with.
+When you start a debugging session and the IDE detects you have multiple devices, you will get prompted to **select a particular device** you want to work with.
 All the subsequent debugging and interactions will be done with that device.
 You won't be asked again until you restart ZeroBrane Studio.